-- 12. An Unless the Board specifically elects to treat such acquisition as a purchase for the purposes of the Companies Acts, an ordinary share shall be deemed to be a Redeemable Share on, and from the time of, the existence or creation of an agreement, transaction or trade between the Company and any third party pursuant to which the Company acquires or will acquire ordinary shares, or an interest in ordinary shares, from the relevant third party.
+- 12. AnUnless the Board specifically elects to treat such acquisition as a purchase for the purposes of the Companies Acts, an ordinary share shall be deemed to be a Redeemable Share on, and from the time of, the existence or creation of an agreement, transaction or trade between the Company and any third party pursuant to which the Company acquires or will acquire ordinary shares, or an interest in ordinary shares, from the relevant third party.
 In these circumstances, the acquisition of such shares by the Company shall constitute the redemption of a Redeemable Share in accordance with Part XI of the 1990Companies Acts. - 13.
-All ordinary shares shall rank pari passu with each other in all respects. - Pursuant to the terms of the Merger, ordinary shares in the share capital of the Company equal in number to the number of shares of common stock of Alkermes, Inc. held in certificated form immediately prior to the Merger becoming effective (the "Effective Time"), will be allotted and issued by the Company to the exchange agent in connection with the Merger (the "Exchange Agent") who shall hold such ordinary shares on trust for the holders of shares of common stock of Alkermes, Inc. in certificated form (the "Certificated Holders").
-The Certificated Holders shall be entitled to have such number of ordinary shares in the share capital of the Company as is equal to the number of shares of common stock in Alkermes, Inc. held in certificated form immediately prior to the Effective Time transferred to them by the Exchange Agent following deposit of a share certificate and letter of transmittal with the Exchange Agent and any other documents reasonably required by the Exchange Agent and notified to the Certificated Holders (the "Exchange Agent Documents"), evidencing ownership of that number of shares of common stock of Alkermes, Inc..
-Insofar as such Exchange Agent Documents are not deposited with the Exchange Agent prior to the first anniversary of the date on which Effective Time occurred (the "First Anniversary"), the Exchange Agent shall sell all such shares on the market (with no obligation to obtain the best possible price) and shall transfer the proceeds of such sale to the Company which shall hold such proceeds in an account, which does not need to be interest bearing, in trust for those Certificated Holders who have not by the First Anniversary deposited the Exchange Agent Documents.
+All ordinary shares shall rank pari passu with each other in all respects. - 14.
+Pursuant to the terms of the Merger, ordinary shares in the share capital of the Company equal in number to the number of shares of common stock of Alkermes, Inc. held in certificated form immediately prior to the Merger becoming effective (the "Effective Time"), will be allotted and issued by the Company to the exchange agent in connection with the Merger (the "Exchange Agent") who shall hold such ordinary shares on trust for the holders of shares of common stock of Alkermes, Inc. in certificated form (the "Certificated Holders").
+The Certificated Holders shall be entitled to have such number of ordinary shares in the share capital of the Company as is equal to the number of shares of common stock in Alkermes, Inc. held in certificated form immediately prior to the Effective Time transferred to them by the Exchange Agent following deposit of a share certificate and letter of transmittal with the Exchange Agent and notified to the Certificated Holders (the "Exchange Agent Documents"), evidencing ownership of that number of shares of common stock of Alkermes, Inc. in certificating ownership of that number of shares of common stock of Alkermes, Inc. in certificating ownership of the ate on which Effective Time occurred (the "First Anniversary"), the Exchange Agent shall sell all such shares on the market (with no obligation to obtain the best possible price) and shall transfer the proceeds of such sale to the Company which shall hold such proceeds in an account, which does not need to be interest bearing, in trust for those Certificated Holders who have not by the First Anniversary deposited the Exchange Agent Documents.
 If and when such Exchange Agent Documents are deposited with the Secretary of the Company following the first anniversary of the date on which the Effective Time occurs, the Company shall arrange for a payment to be made to the Certificated Holder equal to the number of ordinary shares in the share capital of the Company sold by the Exchange Agent representing the number of shares of common stock of Alkermes, Inc. evidenced as being owned by her in the Exchange Agent Documents so deposited.